 Incremental backup — An incremental backup is one that provides a backup of files that have changed or are new since the last backup; it is one that backs up only the data that has changed since the last backup.
 When making a backup for the first time, an incremental backup copies all files.

 Migration Assistant — A tool from Apple that allows you to migrate applications, settings, and documents from a backup or older computer to a new computer or fresh installation of the OS.
 You can use a CCC bootable backup as a source for Migration Assistant.

-Apple Kbase #HT204350: Move your content to a new Mac [Mavericks and later]
+Apple Kbase #HT204350: How to move your content to a new Mac

 Network Attached Storage (NAS) — NAS systems are networked appliances (e.g. a router or a specialized storage device that connects to your router) that contain one or more hard drives.
 They typically use SMB add/or AFP networking protocols to make sharepoints available to macOS, Windows, and Linux clients.